agvxov/fzfind/README.md

 	+ fzf

 ### Instalation ###
-	1. Run "make install"
+	1. Run "make install" (to compile the last word finder C program and move it into your $PATH)
-	2. Copy to your .bashrc or source the Bash script called ".completion.rc"
+	2. Source ".bash_fzfind.rc" from your .bashrc or copy its contents directly into it